-1. Alley Drill - Players form lines across end line and dribble full length of court and back again, first dribbling in straight line and then zig zaging to practise changes of direction.
+1. Alley Drill - players form lines across end line and dribble full length of court and back again, first dribbling in straight line and then zigzagging to practice changes of direction.

-2. Dribble Chasey - Give ball to two or three players and they must dribble and chase rest of team over court area and attempt to tag with non-dribbling hand.
+2. Dribble Chasey - give ball to 2 or 3 players and they must dribble and chase rest of team over court area and attempt to tag with non-dribbling hand.
 If they tag a player that player must take over the ball.

-3. Obstacle Course - Place witches hats around court to form a circuit, players must complete circuit as fast as possible while the coach may time players to see who is fastest.
+3. Obstacle Course - place witches hats around court to form a circuit.
+Players must complete circuit as fast as possible.
+The coach may time players to see who is fastest.